jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 		</tr>
 	</tbody>
 </table>

-If a billing account hasn't been established for your project and you are close to exceeding your billing threshold, warnings are shown periodically.
-If you exceed your billing threshold, you are blocked from the service or services.

 **Note:** The person who is responsible for setting up the billing account might not be the same person who receives a warning.
 To protect your project from build and deployment failures and blocked access to the Track & Plan pages, ask your Bluemix manager or billing manager to enable your Bluemix billing account early.